-Cocaine Addiction, Causes, Symptoms, and Treatment Options, Cocaine is a highly addictive stimulant that can have serious negative effects on both physical and mental health.
+Cocaine Addiction, Cocaine is a highly addictive stimulant that can have serious negative effects on both physical and mental health.
 The drug can have a variety of unfavorable effects, such as addiction, overdose, and long-term health problems.
 It is critical to seek professional assistance right away if you or someone you know is battling a cocaine addiction.

 Causes of Cocaine Addiction